cmu-sei/crucible/docs/gallery/index.md

 - Title: The title of the intelligence report.
 - Source Type: The source of the intelligence report (News, Intel, Reporting, or Social Media).
 - Source Name: The specific person or agency who supplied the intelligence.
-- Date Posted: The Date and time stamp of when the intelligence report was posted.
+- Date Posted: The Date and timestamp of when the intelligence report was posted.

+#### View
+*Hotspot 6:*

+View the full article in a pop up page or open the article in a new tab for better visualization.

 #### Read
-*Hotspot 3:*
+*Hotspot 7:*

-This feature will indicate if the user has read the intelligence or not.
+After reading an article, mark it as read to keep track of new articles.

 #### Share
-*Hotspot 4:*
+*Hotspot 8:*

 With this feature, users can share an article with other users using a mail service.